chriskiehl/pyrobot/README.md

 PyRobot is a lightweight, pure Python Windows automation library loosely modeled after Java's Robot Class.
 It can be used to drive applications that don't provide an API or any way of hooking into them programatically.
 Good for when you can't (or don't want to) install the great, but a bit hefty, pywin32 libraries.

+You can check out a couple of use cases for PyRobot [here](https://medium.com/p/697d2c968a2f)

 Installation
 ------------